Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

 # Legacy Protocol Converter (LPC)

 Legacy Protocol Converter is a framework designed to convert messages from one protocol to another.
 Currently, it supports Modbus, MQTT and NATS connections.
 LPC can be configured through configuration file in YAML format.

+## Configuration
 General format of the configuration file is following:
 ```yaml
 lpc: